- SHA News and Events

 - Daily Announcements

 “The International Baccalaureate has proved to be such an enriching experience and overall an amazing program.
 The classes are extremely interesting and help me broaden my horizons.
 In only the first few weeks of school, this program has shown me the importance of friendship and collaboration and that I can achieve anything I set my mind to.”
-(Brooke P. ‘23)
+(Brooke P. ‘23, Valedictorian of the Class of 2023, attending University of Michigan)

 After earning the designation as an IB World School in 2020, Sacred Heart Academy became the first and only private school in the Greater Buffalo area to offer the International Baccalaureate Program.
 We welcomed our first cohort of juniors into the two-year program in September of 2021.
 Recognized as the gold standard of high school curricula, the IB Diploma Program is a comprehensive program designed to be responsive to the individual needs and interests of the students.
 IB seeks to give students the intellectual, social, personal and emotional skills necessary to succeed in a globalized world.
 Throughout the six core courses in the IB program, students are able to pursue their own passions while working collaboratively and cooperatively with their peers and with others around the world.